-Spitsbergen Kayak expedition: The Artic landscape of Isfjorden
+Spitsbergen Kayak expedition 8 days: The Artic landscape of Isfjorden

 The summer on Svalbard offers a varied experience of scenic landscape, wildlife, historic cultural remains, and last but not least the feeling of peace and quiet in untouched nature.
 A journey through the arctic landscape is best experienced with sufficient amount of time and quiet to sense and take in the impressions.
 Seven days of kayaking will give you the time and quiet to have an unforgettable journey.

 In double kayaks, we will head for the fjords in the heart of Svalbard.
 During our arctic sea journey, we will venture into the untouched nature and will face numerous nature and cultural experiences – from grand mountains through wide open plains to spectacular glacier fronts – from 300 year old cultural remains to the modern day trapping.